OnSebii/Screenshot-Server/README.md

 **RequestURL** if your IP adress or domain.name.

 **key** is your private key.
 With this key you can grant access to your screenshot server. **Need to be the same key as in your config.json file**

+### shareXConfig_Localhost.sxcu

+This is a ShareX config for developers to test their program.